-Eligible projects in the Literacy Leadership program will build the capacity of host sites to help low-income individuals and communities improve literacy and/or digital literacy skills.
-Digital Literacy track projects may also work toward improving either or both of the other two components of digital equity for low-income individuals and communities: connectivity and device access.
+Eligible projects in the Literacy Leadership program will build the capacity of host sites to help lowincome individuals and communities improve literacy and/or digital literacy skills.
+Digital Literacy track projects may also work toward improving either or both of the other two components of digital opportunity for low-income individuals and communities: connectivity and device access.